life-and-dev/son/index.md

 | Word origin | from [monos](https://biblehub.com/greek/3441.htm) (alone) and [genos](https://biblehub.com/greek/1085.htm) (offspring) |
 | Definition  | only begotten                                                                                                          |

-Which literally means Jesus was "the ***only offspring** Son of God" where all other sons were "adopted" by God.
-This is why Jesus was considered "**the** Son of God" and not just *a* son of God like the rest of Israel (Hosea 1:10).
+This literally means Jesus was "the ***only offspring*** Son of God" where all other sons were "adopted" by God.
+This is why Jesus was considered "**the** Son of God" and not just *a* son of God like the rest of Israel (Hosea 1:10 (ESV)).
 For example the same phrase is used in Hebrews:

 > By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up **his only begotten son**. —Hebrews 11:17 (KJV)